-The number 300 million comes from the total number of students who have completed their compulsory education, which includes more than 6 years of English classes.
-To me it seems that the gov’t has received a very poor return on the investment.
+The number 300 million comes from the total number of scholars who have completed their mandatory education, which includes further than 6 times of English classes.
+To me, it seems that the gov has entered a veritably poor return on the investment.

-In some ways, they are both correct.
-Illiteracy in rural China is still common, as a friend working in Kunming recently told me.
-She was shocked to see the large number of people unable to understand even a simple survey written in the most basic Chinese.
+In some ways, they’re both correct.
+Ignorance in pastoral China is still common, as a friend working in Kunming lately told me.
+She was shocked to see a large number of people unfit to understand indeed a simple check written in the most introductory Chinese.

-So why are we surprised to see that English is so quickly forgotten?
-CCTV offers virtually nothing of interest in English, foreign films are usually dubbed in Chinese, and the censors limit the kinds of English books that reach the mainland.
-On top of that China’s foreign population is still relatively tiny.
-Even Shanghai, considered to be one of China’s most international cities, has only 152,000 foreign residents in an area with roughly 23 million Chinese (~.6%).
-As a result students see English as something only necessary for passing the college entrance exam (高考 gaokao), and not as a tool for moving up in society (this attitude is especially prevalent in the countryside).
+So why are we surprised to see that English is so snappily forgotten?
+CCTV offers nearly nothing of interest in English, foreign flicks are generally dubbed in Chinese, and the censors limit the kinds of English books that reach the landmass.
+On top of that China’s foreign population is still fairly bitsy.

-“But only a few people need English for their work, wouldn’t it be better to offer optional classes, instead of forcing millions of students learn a language they’ll never use?”
+“But only many people need English for their work, wouldn’t it be better to offer voluntary classes, rather than forcing millions of scholars to learn a language they’ll noway use? ”

-They stared back blankly, as if I was questioning a sacred law.
-For the time being, English seems to be a permanent fixture on the entrance exam, but fortunately even the gaokao will someday fade away (or replaced by colleges creating their own exams).
-Until then, China’s rural poor will rely on substandard teachers, unless you’re willing to help.
+They goggled back blankly as if I was questioning a sacred law.
+For the time being, English seems to be an endless institution on the entrance test, but fortunately, indeed the gaokao will eventually fade down( or be replaced by sodalities creating their own examinations).
+Also, China’s pastoral poor will calculate on unacceptable preceptors, unless you’re willing to help.